 * A weekly contribution to the course blog, about 500 words.
-If you feel shy about sharing, give me a page or two of written or typed notes, due each Thursday at the beginning of class.
+If you feel shy about sharing, give me a page or two of written or typed notes.
+In either form. due each Thursday at the beginning of class.
 This will be folded into your grade for attendance and participation.

-* Short answer take-home midtern exam, self-scheduled, due March 24.
+* One-hour take-home midterm exam, self-scheduled, due March 16.

-* One additional project, chosen from the following possibilities, due on April 30:
+* One additional project, due on April 27:

-* Final examination (short answer and essay): a 3-hour self-scheduled exam, due to me by May 16 (or by the end of Bi-Co finals, if you're a Bi-Co student).
+* Final examination (short answer and essay): a 3-hour self-scheduled exam, due to me by May 11 (or, if you're a Bi-Co student, by May 6).

 * Extra credit: collect and prepare info on a writer of SF from Russia, East Europe or Central Asia (who's available in English translation) for use in future editions of this course.
 OR: translate a short story that is not yet available in English.
 To be arranged after talking with the instructor.